midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 ### Reliability

 Inter-contract calls are confined to the contract kernel, a single application.
 To successfully execute a well-defined contract call, only the contract kernel must be available.
 Contrast this to the inter-application messaging scheme, where each additional inter-contract call introduces a dependency on a separate application.
 This also means that no application can execute a contract call without the contract kernel, making it critical to be highly fault-tolerant.
 It will become the target for attacks against the user.
+Hence, the following threat scenario which targets availability:

+**Threat Scenario 2.0**:

+  1. Malicious application `B` attempts DoS attack by spamming contract kernel
+  2. Contract kernel cannot process requests by trusted application `A`

+The above threat scenario also applies to the inter-application messaging scheme, where one application intentionally consumes resources of other applications by submitting frequent inter-application call requests.
+Therefore, a fairness mechanism must be implemented in both solutions.

 ### Usability